crashmoney/obsidian-typewriter/README.md

 ## Development
 This theme is currently under development.
 Issues and pull requests are welcome.

-Please see the Release descriptions for changes between updates.
+Please see [Releases](https://github.com/crashmoney/obsidian-typewriter/releases) for changes between updates.

 ## Installation